Zeph1rr/CrowDecrypt/APIDoc.md

 Validation:

-- Email is required and must be email
+- Email is required and must be presented as an email
-- Password have to have length more than 6 symbols
+- Password's length should be more than 6 symbols

 Response:

     status: 201
     body: token (JWT token for new user)

-This route create new user in database.
-You can't create more than 1 user with same emails
+This route creates new user in the database.
+You can't create more than 1 user with same email.

 <hr>

 2. /api/users/login

-This route takes json string like
+This route takes json string as

 ```
 {